 The Incarcerated Mothers Advocacy Project is a coalition of law students, social service providers, activists and formerly incarcerated women who seek to change the rights afforded incarcerated and formerly incarcerated women in the State of Washington.
 Students engage in community legal education and self-help assistance.

-Street Youth Legal Advocates of Washington & Record Sealing Clinic
+Street Youth Legal Advocates of Washington (SYLAW) is dedicated to engaging

-For more information please contact Erin Apte or Elysia Ruvinsky
+For more information please contact Claire Sullivan at or Erin Apte at .

 Community-Based Pro Bono Programs

 Wayfind connects nonprofit organizations and low-income microenterprise entrepreneurs in Washington State with transactional lawyers who will assist them, pro bono, on business legal matters.
 Wayfind hosts two microenterprise legal clinics, in partnership with Washington CASH and Start Zone NW, two nonprofit organizations that provide support to low-income microenterprise entrepreneurs.
 Wayfind pro bono transactional lawyers meet with low-income microenterprise entrepreneurs to issue-spot and counsel them on legal issues and responsibilities with respect to their microenterprise business venture.